Here’s the secret! Scope Management is the most crucial knowledge domain for all industries and all sizes of a project.

 So, whatever suits your needs and helps you to integrate WBS into other processes.

-“There is no wind that blows right for the sailor who doesn’t know where the harbor is.”
+“There’s no wind that blows right for the sailor who doesn’t know where the harbor is.”

-Once again I want to stress out.
+Once again, I want to stress that point.

 Even if you are in the Agile environment and the scope is not clearly defined for the whole project, you still need to plan a way to define, manage, track, and change the project scope.